gauthamjb/Bi0s_1/picoCTF/picoCTF.md

 ## 2 Warm
 Here we just need to convert the given decimal to binary.
 We get the flag
 >> **picoCTF{101010}**
+## Some assembly required
+When we inspect the site and go through sources ,wasm and the file inside.
+When we go through the code we can find the flag.
+>> picoCTF{a2843c6ba4157dc1bc052818a6242c3f}